GiorgioMorales/giorgiomorales.github.io/_posts/2020-10-19-Layer-wise-Relevance-Propagation-in-Pytorch.md

         A[layer + 1] = layers[layer].forward(A[layer])
 {% endhighlight %}

 Note that we are applying two reshaping operations before the 4th and 17th layers.
-This corresponds to the reshaping operation we applied in the $\texttt{Hyper3DNetLite.forward()}$ method of the previous section (this allows to reshape from 4-D to 3-D tensors, and from 3-D to 1-D tensors, respectively)
+This corresponds to the reshaping operation we applied in the $\texttt{Hyper3DNetLite.forward()}$ method of the previous section (this allows to reshape from 4-D to 3-D tensors, and from 3-D to 1-D tensors, respectively).

+Now we calculate the relevance of the last layer.
+We will do this by simply taking the greatest value of the last activation.
+In this example, we are working with a multi-class classification problem, so, taking in mind that the last fully-connected layer has as many neurons/units as classes we have, each value of the last activation vector is related to the confidence of the classification